AckerlyXu/heima/articles/site-recovery/site-recovery-manage-registration-and-protection.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: storage-backup-recovery
-ms.date: 12/28/2016
+ms.date: 03/27/2017
-wacn.date: ''
 ms.author: raynew

 ---

 # Remove servers and disable protection

 The Azure Site Recovery service contributes to your business continuity and disaster recovery (BCDR) strategy.
 The service orchestrates replication, failover and recovery of virtual machines and physical servers.
 Machines can be replicated to Azure, or to a secondary on-premises data center.
-For a quick overview read [What is Azure Site Recovery?](./site-recovery-overview.md)
+For a quick overview read [What is Azure Site Recovery?](site-recovery-overview.md)

 This article describes how to unregister servers from a Recovery Services vault in the Azure portal, and how to disable protection for machines protected by Site Recovery.

+Post any comments or questions at the bottom of this article, or on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr).

 ## Unregister a connected configuration server